hn/bsh-home-appliances/open-d-bus/README.md

 To put it more vividly: This stack is intended to eventually facilitate the development of custom components for B/S/H household appliances.
-It is entirely conceivable to e.g. remove the original user control panel from a machine and replace it with a custom-made interface powered by this software.
+It is entirely conceivable to e.g. remove the original user interface panel from a machine and replace it with a custom-made interface powered by this software.
 While implementing a full replacement would be a significant undertaking, the some of the initial groundwork is here.